 - Design projects that increase cross-organization and cross-sector collaboration

-Initiated, co-founded and serve as Senior Advisors to the Donors of Color Network the first and only cross-racial, philanthropic and political network connecting individual high net worth donors of color.(www.donorsofcolor.org)
+Co-founded (and serve as Senior Advisor to) Donors of Color Network the first and only cross-racial, philanthropic and political network connecting individual high net worth donors of color.(www.donorsofcolor.org)

-Produced and co-authored A Roadmap for Change: Public Policy Recommendations Addressing the Criminalization of LGBT People and People Living with HIV; and through this process helped organize National LGBT/HIV Criminal Justice Working Group.
+Co-authored A Roadmap for Change: Public Policy Recommendations Addressing the Criminalization of LGBT People and People Living with HIV, with Andrea Ritchie, Dean Spade, Aisha Moodie Mills and Catherine Hanssens; this process led to formation of National LGBT/HIV Criminal Justice Working Group.